 Bruckner is a double alumna from Illinois State University having received a B.A. in Communication Studies Teacher Education (with recognition as a Bone Scholar) and a M.S. in Communication.

 Annjanette (Annie) Weaver joined the Center for Civic Engagement team in summer 2017.
 Previously she worked as the Senior Specialist for Leadership and Community Connections in the Dean of Students Office at Illinois State University.
 Her work in both the Dean of Students Office and now the Center includes working with the Alternative Breaks program and on several community service initiatives.
 Before arriving at Illinois State, Weaver was the Coordinator of Student Involvement for Greek Life and Civic Engagement at Lynn University in Boca Raton, FL, working with fraternities and sororities, service programming, and Relay For Life.

-Weaver received her B.A.A. from Central Michigan University in Broadcast and Cinematic Arts and Theatre and her M.S Ed. from the University of Nebraska-Kearney in Counseling—Student Affairs, and a doctorate in Higher Education Administration and Foundations from Illinois State University..
+Weaver received a bachelor's from Central Michigan University in Broadcast and Cinematic Arts and Theatre, a master's from the University of Nebraska-Kearney in Counseling—Student Affairs, and a doctorate in Higher Education Administration and Foundations from Illinois State University..